If you need a long HDMI cable run to your TV or other device, there are several options to get them connected.

-How well the signal is will depend on the cable quality and the sending device.
+How well the signal transfers data will depend on the cable quality and the sending device.

 Most setups can send a good HDMI signal 45-50 feet before there is a problem and, in some cases, farther.

 If you only need a cable run of 50 feet or less, here is a quality HDMI cable I have used and worked well for me.

 Example 50 Foot HDMI Cable on Amazon

 The quality of the TV and sending device can also make a difference how far the cable length can transfer data.